 As for the American economy, there is some benefit that goes with a falling dollar value.
 American exports become cheaper to buy in foreign companies.
 The cheaper our goods are in foreign markets, the greater potential there is for a more favorable trade balance with some of our trading partners.

 In short, there are changes going on, as always, and these changes will impact your retirement funds in the Thrift Savings Plan.
 Our advice: don’t panic and don’t take a short term view.
-As you will see when you check out the figures in the TSP corner, your investments have been doing well.
+Your investments have been doing well.
 There will continue to be swings in the markets and they may be major changes for a variety of reasons.
 By taking advantage of the several funds available to you, you will be less likely to experience the full impact of these swings and may sleep better most nights instead of worrying about your financial security.